hexil-org/hexer/docs/hexil_action_notation.md

 A formula describes a combination of resources.
 It is similar to a chemical molecular formula.
 It consists of pairs with a resource code and a number.
-The number '1' _should_ be omitted.
-The resources _should_ appear in the standard order (meaning alphabetical).
+The number '1' SHOULD be omitted.
+The resources SHOULD appear in the standard order (meaning alphabetical).

 A formula MUST start with an open parenthesis and end with a closing parenthesis.